pydantic/pydantic/docs/migration.md

 - `allow_mutation` (use `frozen` instead)
 - `regex` (use `pattern` instead)

-* [TODO: Need to document all other backwards-incompatible changes to `pydantic.Field`]
+* [TODO: Need to document any other backwards-incompatible changes to `pydantic.Field`]

 ### Changes to dataclasses